I often see questions about how to separate

 So, to save me from having to thread more often,

-You can separate a whole skein of floss all at one time by using a fishing swivel:
+You can separate a whole skein of embroidery floss all at one time by using a fishing swivel:

 You will need a fishing swivel, some string, and embroidery floss.